Student festival guide 2022

 Situated just off the South coast (not far from Portsmouth and Bournemouth), the Isle of Wight might be a slightly trickier destination to get to, but it's well worth the trip for such an amazing line-up.

-As well as the main headliners, you can also look forward to Becky Hill, Sam Fender, Supergrass and Dido.
+As well as the main headliners, you can also look forward to Madness, Blossoms, Rudimental and more.

 Mighty Hoopla – Brockwell Park

-The pop-tastic Mighty Hoopla is back again this year in Brockwell Park, celebrating all things glitz and glam!
+The poptastic Mighty Hoopla is back again this year in Brockwell Park, celebrating all things glitz and glam!
+This year, the festival is spread over two days.

-The main headliner will be accompanied by the likes of Natasha Bedingfield, Atomic Kitten, Becky Hill and many more.
+The main headliner will be accompanied by the likes of Agnes, Big Freedia and Cascada.

 We Are FSTVL – Upminster, London